rfk/withrestart/README.txt

 Now finally, a disclaimer.
 I've never written any Common Lisp.
 I've only read about the Common Lisp condition system and how awesome it is.
 I'm sure there are many things that it can do that this module simply cannot.
+For example:

+  * Since this is built on top of a standard exception-throwing system, the handlers can only be executed after the stack has been unwound to the most recent restart context; in Common Lisp they're executed without unwinding the stack at all.
+  * Since this is built on top of a standard exception-throwing system, it's probably too heavyweight to use for generic condition signalling system.

-Nevertheless, there's no shame in trying to pinch a good idea when you see one...
+Nevertheless, there's no shame in pinching a good idea when you see one...